lyandeveloper/MeetApp/README.md

 ## 💻 Project

-Zoom Clone video conference made with NodeJS.<br>
+MeetApp is a video conference made with NodeJS.<br>

 ## Technology